Have you been thinking about retiring in Thailand? Wondering what options you have?

 There are mainly three types of retirement insurance:

-• Non-immigrant O: It’s the most popular type of retirement visa since there’s no health insurance requirement.
-When applying outside of Thailand, you initially get a 90-day stay.
+- Non-immigrant O: It’s the most popular type of retirement visa since there’s no health insurance requirement.
+You initially get a 90-day stay.
 After that, you can come to Thailand and extend your stay for 1 year.

 In our opinion, unless you are eligible for the Non-immigrant OX visa, getting a Non-immigrant O visa is the best option.
 It has the same requirements as a Non-immigrant OA, but you don’t need health insurance.